Title

 The Retirement Law of the Office of the Ombudsman provides retirement benefits and pensions for officials and employees of the Office of the Ombudsman, based on their years of service and position, with additional benefits for disability and death, while also imposing restrictions on their legal practice and political involvement.

-The short title of Republic Act No. 11059 is the "Retirement Law of the Office of the Ombudsman."
+Republic Act No. 11059 is titled the “Retirement Law of the Office of the Ombudsman.”
+It establishes a retirement benefit system for the Ombudsman and certain covered officials/employees, augments their employee benefits, and appropriates funds for implementation.

-The law covers the Ombudsman and his or her Deputies, the Special Prosecutor, and all officials and employees in the Office of the Ombudsman from Salary Grade 26 to 29 who perform legal prosecution, investigation, and corruption prevention functions and whose positions require membership in the Philippine Bar or a Master's degree in a relevant field.
+It applies to the Ombudsman and his/her Deputies, the Special Prosecutor, and all officials and employees of the Office of the Ombudsman from Salary Grade 26 to 29 who perform legal prosecution, investigation, and corruption prevention functions and whose position requires membership in the Philippine Bar or a relevant master’s degree.

-The Ombudsman enjoys the same retirement and other benefits as the Presiding Justice of the Court of Appeals, provided he or she has served a full term of seven years regardless of age or years in government service.
+The Ombudsman’s retirement and other benefits are the same as those of the Presiding Justice of the Court of Appeals, provided the Ombudsman served in such capacity for a full term of seven (7) years, regardless of age or years in government service.

-They enjoy the same retirement benefits as those of an Associate Justice of the Court of Appeals, provided they have served a full term of seven years regardless of age or years in government service.
+The Ombudsman’s Deputies and the Special Prosecutor receive the same retirement and other benefits as those of an Associate Justice of the Court of Appeals, provided they served in such capacity for a full term of seven (7) years, regardless of age or years in government service.

-They are entitled to the same retirement and other benefits as those of judges of the Regional Trial Courts, Metropolitan Trial Courts, Municipal Circuit Trial Courts, or other trial courts with the same salary grades.
+Their retirement and other benefits are the same as those of judges of Regional Trial Courts, Metropolitan Trial Courts, Municipal Circuit Trial Courts, or other trial courts with the same salary grades.

 Analyze Cases Smarter, Faster